Deekshith8484/Audio-Transcription-and-Accent-Classification-/README.md

 This project is intended for educational purposes and utilizes open-source libraries under their respective licenses.
 Please ensure compliance with YouTube's terms of service when downloading audio.

 ---
-**So, what audio will you try first?
-Let's classify some accents!**